 - They often have smaller antennas which make them more compact and easy to carry along.

-- They offer a higher frequency for communicating at further distances.
+- They offer a higher and long range frequency for communicating at further distances.

 - Their long wave lengths waste battery power significantly.